How do I change my name and/or sex marker on my Canadian Passport or SIN card?

 If you are a Canadian citizen

-- Your birth certificate (Canadian or foreign) and your certificate of Indian status, should you want this information recorded in your SIN file
+- your birth certificate (Canadian or foreign) and your federal identity document that confirms you are registered under the Indian Act (either your Secure Certificate of Indian Status or Certificate of Indian Status), should you want this information recorded in your SIN file.

 If you are a permanent resident